onur-zengin/python-cisco-iosxr/README.md

     constitute a greater risk to allow the program to continue while the reason of the delay / hang is unknown.

-__5. DISCOVERY__
+__6. DISCOVERY__

    The program has a built-in discovery function which will be auto-triggered either during the first run or any time
     the inventory file is updated.
 Collected data is stored in local files on disk; `.DO_NOT_MODIFY_<nodename>.dsc`.

    Discovery function uses the description tags configured on the router interfaces in order to build an inventory of
     all interfaces to be included in the decision-making process, as well as their IP addresses and the relevant BGP neighbors.
-For any BGP neighbor to be associated with a PNI, the session MUST be sourced from the IP address (IPv4 or IPv6) of the local interface.
+For any BGP neighbor to be associated with a PNI, the session __MUST__ be sourced from the IP address (IPv4 or IPv6) of the local interface.

    Addition or removal of an interface to / from the monitoring (once the interfaces are labeled correctly) can be
     achieved by using the `pniDiscovery.py` script which can be found inside the same directory.
 The correct syntax